skyglobal/analytics/_site/README.md

 BSkyB wrapper for Adobe Sitecat analytics JS.

 ## Using Analytics
-### JS
-"//analytics.global.sky.com/version-number/analytics.js"
+Please read through 'Getting Started' here http://skyglobal.github.io/analytics

 ## Building Analytics Locally

 ### Code structure
+- grunt/js/
+  The source code, unminified and ready to work on.

+- grunt/js/analytics.js
+  The public API is created here (returned at the bottom).
+This file brings together files from /core, /plugins and /utils.

+- grunt/js/wiki.js
+  JS to make the demo page work.
+This JS is also used as part of the unit testing.

+- grunt/sass/
+  The look and feel for the wiki pages.

-- lib/analytics.js
+- dist/
-  minified js containing the /source js files
+  Compiled (via grunt) code

-- lib/analytics.js.map
+- _includes/
-  source map useful for debugging
+  Source documentation for using the API.

-- views/
+- _site/
-  Documentation for using the API
+  Compiled (via jekyll) documentation for using the API.

 - app.rb
-  A basic Sinatra server for displaying the documentation, and running the tests
+  A basic Sinatra server for running the functional tests

 - test/
-  the functional tests for the API
+  the functional + unit tests for the API

 - circle.yml
   Configuration for the CI server